Lanterns (TV series): Main

-A former test pilot and legendary member of the Green Lantern Corps who is approaching retirement.
+A USAF veteran, former test pilot and legendary member of the Green Lantern Corps, who is responsible for protecting Sector 2814.
+In the series, Hal is approaching retirement, and is filling in to train John Stewart.
+The Guardians of the Universe, who founded and lead the Corps, are concerned about what Hal may or may not have inherited from his former mentor Thaal Sinestro.
 The writers took inspiration for the character from Sam Shepard's portrayal of Chuck Yeager in the film The Right Stuff (1983).
-Showrunner Chris Mundy felt Chandler had the same qualities as well as a dry wit that they felt was important for Jordan.
+Showrunner Chris Mundy felt Chandler had the same qualities as well as a "dry wit" that they felt was important for Hal.